ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 provides an Ethernet MAC service that will deliver each Ethernet frame that is received at the ingress to the egress at the other end of the tunnel.

-Implementations might need to handle some of the responsibilities of an Ethernet switch or bridge if they do not delegate them to another implementation such as a kernel.
+Endpoints implementing this mechanism might need to handle some of the responsibilities of an Ethernet switch or bridge if they do not delegate them to another component of the endpoint such as a kernel.
 Those responsibilities are beyond the scope of this document, and include, but are not limited to, the handling of broadcast packets and multicast groups, or the local termination of PAUSE frames.

 If an Ethernet proxying endpoint fails to deliver a frame to an underlying Ethernet segment, the endpoint MUST drop the frame.